All Episodes

 They'll come flowing in.

-By the way, in December 1962, that's what Jack Kennedy said to the New York Economic Club where Trump was today.
+By the way, in December 1962, that's what Jack Kennedy said to the New York Economic Club, where Trump was today.

 Kennedy said exactly that.

-So the other part that's important, though, if you're growing the economy creating jobs, the demand or the need for government assistance goes way down.
+So the other part that's important, though, if you're growing the economy and creating jobs, the demand or the need for government assistance goes way down.

-You won't have all these people.
+You won't have all these people stamps on unemployment compensation.

-And how many Americans we have on food stamps now?
+How many Americans we have on food stamps now?

-Fifty million.
+46 million.

 You're going to defeat poverty by growing the economy, creating wealth.